nigelhorne/ged2site/README.md

 Every time you upload a new site ensure that you remove the "save_to" directory and the disc cache, since they contain cached copies of pages that will be inconsistent with the new site.

-Finally, for the dynamic site, set-up the logging, if you want any.
+Finally, for the dynamic site, set up the logging, if you want any.
 To do that modify the page.l4pconf file to taste.

 ## Installation and Pre-Requisites